Updated Landsat 8 Reflectance Tutorial w/ Imagery

 1) Apply the following equation to the entire raster for each band: ([DN x .00002] - 0.1).

 2) Divide the values from Step 1 by the cosine of the solar zenith to calculate Top of the Atmosphere (TOA) reflectance.
 The solar zenith = (90 - solar elevation); the scene center solar elevation is given in the .MTL file can be used (or a more local value can be used if available).
 The cosine of the solar zenith angle for the data in the tutorial is 0.878335597.
-TOA is not surface reflectance but should be used for surface reflectance for band 5 (NIR) and band 6 (SWIR) as is shown in the Comparison page to the left.
+TOA is not surface reflectance but should be used for surface reflectance for band 5 (NIR) and band 6 (SWIR) as is shown in the Comparison page at the top.
 (There is very little scatter in the NIR and SWIR bands; small amounts are listed for NIR in the Relative Scatter Lookup Table.
 Nevertheless, values are closer to USGS Landsat 8 surface reflectance when NIR scatter is not deducted.)

 3) Establish the starting scatter value (dark object) using the band 4 (red) Lowest Valid Value (also described in Dark Object Method link near top of page) for the Relative Scatter Lookup Table.
 (If you prefer, you can calculate and deduct Lowest Valid Value scatter from each band individually and bypass the Lookup Table, but if you do so, make sure scatter has a high power correlation with band center wavelength - unless you are making a comparison analysis, be consistent with the scatter method used.)
 The lowest valid band 4 value for the tutorial data is 6447.
 (The Lowest Valid Value is a from an entire scene; the tutorial data is part of a scene.
 The Lowest Valid Value of 6447 happens to be from an area of the scene outside the extent of the tutorial data.)

 4) Apply the following equation to the scatter DN (the Lowest Valid Value from the red band) from Step 3: ([DN x .00002] - 0.1).